Tromsø IL: Supporters

 The official supporter club is called Isberget (The Iceberg).
 Their logo is a polar bear with a football and a red and white striped jersey holding a Tromsø IL scarf.
 It was founded before the 1996-season and has around 600 members.
 Members of Isberget can be found in 18 of Norway's 19 counties, with the majority living in and around Tromsø.
 A subgroup founded in 2004, called Isberget Sør (The Iceberg South), is for supporters living in Østlandet, and organizes trips to Tromsø's away matches in the Østlandet and Sørlandet regions.

 Tromsø has a number of songs, with the more famous ones being Heia TIL and the 1996 cup final song, both by Sverre Kjelsberg.
-The 1996 cup final song is played at Alfheim stadion when Tromsø scores a goal.
+The 1996 cup final song is played at Romssa Arena when Tromsø scores a goal.
 A club fanfare used to be played while the teams entered the pitch during home matches.
 However, before the 2008 season the NFF decided that all clubs should play Tippeligafanfaren (The Tippeliga Fanfare) when the teams entered the pitch.
 Tromsø now plays its fanfare before Tippeligafanfaren.